eigerco/solana-spec/gossip-protocol-spec.md

 ### Prune message
-It is sent to peers with a list of origin nodes that should be pruned.
+Sent to peers with a list of origin nodes that should be pruned.
 No more push messages from pruned origin nodes should be sent by the recipient of this prune message to its sender.

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|